Resolve merge conflicts

 When resolving multiple conflicts, you also have the option to choose batches of artboards to keep.
 For each of these batches, you must choose either everything on the main branch or everything on your current branch.

 There are three options for batch resolving conflicts:

 - All items in this update

-After making your selection and resolving all conflicts, you will be prompted to confirm and commit.
+After making your selection and resolving all conflicts, Branches prompts you to confirm and commit.

 Work around merge conflicts